 The event will be held in Inverness at WASPS Creative Academy (see map here) in the daytime of Monday 10 June followed by a sharing cèilidh in the evening for more informal networking, hearing from different groups and a chance to dance the day out.

-This Gathering is funded by the Ideas Fund, British Science Association and Wellcome.
+This Gathering is funded by The Ideas Fund, British Science Association and Wellcome.

-programme overview
+Programme overview

 Monday 10th June